 Magoun Islands State Marine Park is located near Krestof Sound, approximately 12 miles northwest of Sitka.
 Access to this park is primarily by boat and the park remains undeveloped with no visitor facilities.
 Attractions at this marine park include protected island sheltered bays with opportunities for camping, hunting, fishing, exploring, and beach combing.
 View map.

 No information.
 Undeveloped park.
 View map.

 Oliver Inlet SMP is located on Admiralty Island southwest of Juneau.
-The park borders Oliver Inlet and Seymour Canal, with a 3/4 mile tramway/boardwalk connecting the two waterways.
+The park borders Oliver Inlet and Seymour Canal, with a 3/4 mile tramway/boardwalk connecting the two waterways, however, the tram carts are currently out of service.
 More facility information.
 Humpback and killer whales, seals, sea lions, porpoises, Sitka deer, and brown bear are found within the area.
 The Seymour Canal area is noted for having one of the largest brown bear populations in Southeast Alaska.
 Please use caution.
 Oliver Island has a Public Use Cabin Cabin information and reservations.
 View map.

 Pavlov Harbor State Marine Park is located on Chicagof Island.
 Chicagof Island hosts the Alaskan communities of Hoonah, Pelican, Tenakee Springs, and Elfin Cove, all lying in the northern reaches of the island.
 More facility information.
 The main commerce on Chicagof is centered around a water-based local economy consisting of guided hunting trips, fishing, and logging.
 View map